 Costa Rican coffee is world famous, no doubt.
 But so is that of many other countries in the region.
 I ask about Costa Rican vs. Colombian.

 And Brazilian?
 Costa Rican coffee is handpicked to ensure only the best berries (the red ones) are used.
 In Brazil, coffee is picked by machines.
-Not only does this mean inferior berries aren’t chucked out, but the machine also damages the plants.
+Not only does this mean that the inferior berries aren’t chucked out, but the machine also damages the plants.

 The life of a coffee tree